 Step 1: Start with force starting your device and to enter in automatic repair mode.

-Step 2: Now select the option of troubleshoot followed by selecting the options of advanced options and command prompt for launching CMD.
+Step 2: Now select the option of troubleshooting followed by selecting the options of advanced options and command prompt for launching CMD.

 Step 4: Type the command list disk and click enter.